GuidesWikiCPU Threads: All You Should Know

 What are Threads?

 Threads are the smallest units of a computer program that can be executed independently by a CPU.
 Each thread represents a sequence of instructions that can be dispatched by the CPU for execution[1].
-Every application generates its own threads, which are independent instruction streams capable of being executed concurrently.
+Every application generates its threads, independent instruction streams capable of being executed concurrently.
 In other words, threads are a way to introduce parallel computing by allowing multiple threads to be executed simultaneously by a CPU[2]

 How Do Threads Affect Performance?